szaumoor/mkhiinbg2/README.md

 * 20241029 - Nightly.
 Added various interjections (though many are still unwritten).
 Added City Gate encounter.
 Added a conversation in the Copper Coronet, post killing all the slavers, where M'Khiin's alignment may change to Neutral Good.

+* 20241121 - Nightly.
+Started on crossmod (BaeBG2).
+Added several more NPC banters (SOA & TOB).
+Added a few small interjections (for the finale).
+Added two epilogues.

 ## LICENSING
 * M'Khiin's resources are pulled from the base Siege of Dragonspear game.
 I don't own any of it.